 2. Making your personal brand more susceptible to plagiarism with LinkedIn’s Resume Assistant for MSWord.

-You may not be aware of this relatively new LinkedIn feature.
+You may not be aware of this LinkedIn feature.

-Microsoft acquired LinkedIn in 2016 and rolled out Resume Assistant in November 2017, according to LinkedIn Help, to:
+Microsoft acquired LinkedIn in 2016 and rolled out Resume Assistant in November 2017.
+According to LinkedIn Help: